charl-kruger/v0-mcp/README.md

 #### `find_chats`

-Find chat history with pagination.
+List existing chat sessions.
+Use this to browse your chat history, with optional pagination.

 **Parameters:**